Introduction to English

 You will be encouraged to attend regularly.
 When you have completed this course you can progress onto the next stage of learning English at Entry Level 1.
 Our English courses progress all the way to Functional Skills Level 2 which is the same complexity as a GCSE English Qualification and is regarded as an equivalent Level 2 qualification with employers when looking for jobs.

 By the end of the course learners you will be able to:

-Construct and speak a statement and/or question using conventions of grammar correctly 80% of the time.
+Make and speak a statement and/or question using rules of grammar correctly 80% of the time.

 Read 80% of Fry’s or the Dolch word list.

-Write simple sentences using words from either Fry’s or the Dolch list in simple sentences using capital letters and full stops correctly.
+Write simple sentences using words from either Fry’s or the Dolch list using capital letters and full stops correctly.

 You will need to provide evidence that you have any of the following:

-Been a resident of the UK for the past three years.
+Been a resident of the UK/EU for the past three years.